East Tennessee Voices | Knoxville's 8th of August

 During Tennessee’s Jim Crow era, Black People of Knoxville were allowed entry into Chilhowee Park one day a year - the 8th of August.
 In this special, the city’s Black elders recall the excitement of those days and discuss the meaning of a freedom celebration in the midst of segregation and second-class citizenship - while also expressing hope for the future.

-Problems with Closed Captions?
-Closed Captioning Feedback
+Problems playing video? | Closed Captioning Feedback

-How to Watch Black in Appalachia
+Where to Watch Black in Appalachia

 Black in Appalachia is a local public television program presented by etpbs